davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 Reaction: When fired upon you may shield a friendly model within 2" rolling defence instead of it by spending your action.

 Campaigns
 =========

+Most of the features here will be included in Version 3 of SoI.

 Advancing your heroes
 ---------------------